Community Supported Agriculture (CSA) Program

 Calling all Southern Oregon veggie lovers who are passionate about ethical farming practices—our Community Supported Agriculture (CSA) program was created for you!

-Our CSA offers organic, sustainable, seasonal, and hyper-local produce to our Southern Oregon community, straight from the Banyan Botanicals Farm in Williams, Oregon.
+Our CSA offers organic, sustainable, seasonal, and hyper-local produce to our Southern Oregon community, straight from Banyan Farm in Williams, Oregon.

 Each CSA share offers a weekly box for 25 weeks (or almost six months) that is filled with fresh veggies.
 In addition to produce, boxes come with a mix of plant monographs, Ayurvedic diet info, recipes, and occasional bundles of fresh and dried herbs.

 Knowing where and how our food is grown and handled is an important part of caring not only for our own health but also the health of the planet.
 At Banyan Farm, everything is ethically grown and harvested, and we are committed to sustainable and regenerative agriculture practices, including a polyculture design, crop rotations, composting, and supporting overall biodiversity in all that we do.